What College Major is Best?

 Want to spend a couple of unproductive hours on the internet?
-Google the question: “Does your college major matter?”
-You’ll find countless articles offering unequivocal yes’s and no’s, followed by dissenting reader comments diametrically opposed to the author’s.
+Start Googling for advice on what college major you should select.
+You’ll find countless articles with strong points of view—some selling the pragmatism of the hard sciences, engineering, or business—others telling you to pursue your dreams in drama, philosophy, or gender studies.
+Either way, these articles will be followed by dissenting reader comments diametrically opposed to the author’s.
 Articles imploring young people to “follow your passion” are littered with negative comments bashing such advice as quixotic, privileged, and sure to result in a nation of theater majors who are buried in debt and sweeping floors at Burger King.
 Articles cautioning young people to pick a major that is “a good investment” are countered by anecdotal examples of billionaires (usually Steve Jobs studying calligraphy at Reed College) and platitudes about “reaching for the stars.”

 I want be X so I need to major in X